 AN ACADEMIC HUB

 As part of our commitment to integrated healthcare and advancing psychiatry as a medical practice, Pasadena Neuropsychiatry is now a learning facility.
 Third-year family medicine residents from PIH Downey Hospital will spend their four-week psychiatry/substance abuse clerkships at Pasadena Neuropsychiatry.
 They will have hands-on experience working with patients and expanding their knowledge of psychiatric conditions and effective treatments.
 We are confident that each resident in our program will have the opportunity to grow in their experience while providing excellent care to our patients.

 ARTICLES & QUOTED MATERIALS

 It is important to reclaim ‘psychiatry’ and normalize it in the context of misused terms, from ‘mental illness’ to ‘behavioral health,’ with the latter suggesting volitional control over symptoms and diagnoses.
 The official name of the specialty, as certified by the American Board of Medical Specialties, is “Psychiatry,” a medical specialty, right there along with pediatrics and family medicine.

 GOING BEYOND MEDICATIONS

 While medications do have their place in psychiatry, they are not always the best treatment for certain people.
 Our interventional therapies, including BrainsWay dTMS™, are proven effective in treating conditions such as OCD and MMD.
-These FDA-approved interventions are noninvasive and often work when other treatment options fail to provide relief for patients.
+These FDA-approved interventions are noninvasive and often work when other treatment options fail, providing relief and addressing suicidal ideation.

 This isn’t ‘my treatment plan.’
 This is our treatment plan.
 The brain is indeed connected to the other organ systems in the body.
 The more patients understand about their health–from the role of genetics in disease risk to the mechanism of pharmacology with a given medication, the stronger the partnership can become between a physician and a patient.